MattMW04/Data-Science-Assessment/Documents/Report.md

 Diabetes is a large, growing problem within the Medical community, with Diabetes being the direct cause of 1.6 million deaths in 2021 [^1], with the mortality rates increasing since 2000.
 Furthermore, 59% of adults (30 and over) were living without medication with Diabetes in 2022.
 These figures represent a challenge in the medical area with effectively screening for people who have the disease and also a problem in distributing care, leading to these increased mortality rates.
 This represents that the industry could benefit from some analysis of data on the problem in order to help them make informed decisions quicker to help take preventative measures to stop the disease/ distribute care to people with the disease to stop mortality rates rising further.

 [^1]: [WHO Diabetes Fact Sheet](https://www.who.int/news-room/fact-sheets/detail/diabetes)
-- ** DELETE Write about the background of the topic area and a brief literature review, some challenges in the sector and/or the problem statement.**

 ***
 #### Aims/Objectives of the coursework: